versia-pub/api/federation/README.md

   <a href="https://lysand.org"><img src="https://cdn.lysand.org/logo-long-dark.webp" alt="Lysand Logo" height="110"></a>
 </p>

-<center><h1>Lysand API</h1></center>

-Set of NPM packages written in TypeScript to interact with Lysand-compatible services.

-## Packages
+<center><h1><code>@lysand-org/federation</code></h1></center>

-- **`@lysand-org/federation`**: Federation types, validators and cryptography for Lysand server implementations.
+Federation types, validators and cryptography for Lysand server implementations.
-- **`@lysand-org/client`**: Client for the reference Lysand Server implementation.

 ## Efficiency

-The built output of each package is not even `200 KB` in size, making it a lightweight and efficient solution for your Lysand needs.
+The built output of the package is not even `200 KB` in size, making it a lightweight and efficient solution for your Lysand needs.
 Installing the package adds around `5 MB` to your `node_modules` folder, but this does not affect the final bundle size.

 Compilation (bundling/minifying) time is a few seconds, almost all of which is spent on type-checking.
 The actual compilation time is less than a tenth of a second.